-In the event a student is required to withdraw due to an ongoing medical condition, it is the responsibility of the student to provide documentation from a physician.
-If approved, tuition refund will be pro-rated to the last date of attendance.
-Students must notify registration with appropriate documentation within five working days of the last class day of attendance.
-Upon approval, Lively Technical Center will initiate refund.
+In the event a student is required to withdraw due to an ongoing medical condition, it is the responsibility of the student to provide student services documentation from a physician.
+If approved, tuition and fees will be refunded to be pro-rated to the last date of attendance.
+Students must notify student services with appropriate documentation within five working days of the last class day of attendance.
+Upon approval, Lively Technical College will initiate refund.